 #1 TEST CASE – To test how both applications performed in Startup and IDLE state

-CPU Usage: Following graph represents the CPU usage comparison when both the application were kept on startup and idle state.
-The CPU usage of the Ionic application was recorded as 21.3% whereas, for the React native application, CPU usage was recorded as 12.8%.
+CPU Usage: The CPU usage of the Ionic application was recorded as 21.3% whereas, for the React native application, CPU usage was recorded as 12.8%.

-Memory allocation: As seen in the graph below, the Ionic application occupy about 1049 MB.
-While in the case of React Native, the application shows an average of memory usage of 868 MB.
+Memory allocation: As seen in the graph below, the Ionic application occupies about 1049 MB.
+While in the case of React Native, the application shows average memory usage of 868 MB.

 #2 TEST CASE – To test how both applications performed when a series of actions such as addition, deletion and modification of expenses are performed